 If you have died with Christ to the elementary principles of the world, why, as if you were living in the world, do you submit yourself to decrees, such as,Colossians 2:20(NASB)

-As individual members of His body, every believer is identified with His death, for Jesus went to the cross on our behalf.
+As individual members of His Body, every believer is identified with His death, for Jesus went to the Cross on our behalf.
 His death became our death and His resurrected life became our life.
 His deathless life became our everlasting and abundant life.
 By faith we are forgiven of our sins and identified with His perfect righteousness.
-By faith we transferred our allegiance from Satan, our citizenship of this fallen world system and the punishment that follows, into the kingdom of God and the glorious future we have in Him.
+By faith we transferred our allegiance to Satan, our citizenship of this fallen world system, and the punishment that follows, into the kingdom of God and the glorious future we have in Him.

 But the influence of the world is very strong and religious formality resides deep in the heart of all humanity.
 Participation in man-made rules and regulations and adherence to legalistic practices combine with men's imputed sin nature, causing many believers to be pulled back into worldly ways and revert to the basic rudiments of this world's religious systems.
 But Paul scolds such shallow resolve in our Christian commitment.